Homogenization of peristaltic flows in piezoelectric porous media: Introduction

-\paragraph{Novelty and paper contribution} Up to the author knowledge, the topic of peristaltic deformation induced in a fluid-saturated composite medium in response to an electro-mechanical actuation has not been reported in the literature.
-The paper builds on our recent works devoted to the three main issues which are synthesised in the proposed homogenization-based model of the ``smart'' fluid-saturated porous media describing the peristalsis-driven flow.
+The paper builds on our recent works devoted to the three main issues which are synthesized in the proposed homogenization-based model of the ``smart'' fluid-saturated porous media describing the peristalsis-driven flow.
 To account for the connected porosity, the piezo-poroelastic model \cite{Rohan-Lukes-PZ-porel} is extended by the Darcy flow model which is obtained by the Stokes flow homogenization.
-For studying the fluid-structure interaction in porous flexoelectric media under large deformation in the microstructure, the homogenization approach seems to be perspective \cite{Sandstrom_2016,Lukes_Rohan_2022}, but inevitably leads to very complex two-scale computations (the FE$^2$ approach).
-Therefore, under the restriction of small deformation, the nonlinearity induced by the deformation-dependent effective model parameters is introduced by virtue of the sensitivity analysis approach \cite{Rohan-Lukes-nlBiot2015}.
-Due to this strategy, the two-scale model is implemented.
-The numerical studies demonstrate the necessity of capturing the nonlinearity such that the electro-active porous medium can generate the flow.
+For studying the fluid-structure interaction in porous flexoelectric media under large deformation in the microstructure, the homogenization approach seems to be perspective \cite{Sandstrom_2016,Lukes_Rohan_2022}, \revE{\cf \cite{Brown2014,Collis2017,Miller2021}}, but inevitably leads to very complex two-scale computations (the well known ``finite element-square'' (FE$^2$) approach) requiring reiterated solving the microproblems at all integration nodes of the discretized macroproblem.
+However, under the restriction to small deformation, the nonlinearity induced by the deformation-dependent effective model parameters can be approximated by virtue of the first order expansion formulae derived using the sensitivity analysis of the homogenized coefficients, following the approach proposed in \cite{Rohan-Lukes-nlBiot2015}.
+Due to this modelling strategy, the two-scale model is implemented using a computationally efficient scheme avoiding the ``finite element-square'' complexity.
+The numerical studies reported in the paper demonstrate the necessity of capturing the nonlinearity in the model of the electro-active porous medium generating the fluid transport.